Eco-Responsible Travel Destination

-One of the things that we believe makes Savista unique among its fellow hotels/resorts in Jaipur and Rajasthan is its commitment to a responsible and sustainable lifestyle.
-Savista is an eco-sensitive and socially responsible travel destination, combining elegance and luxury with energy conservation, organic farming and investment in the local community.
+Savista is unique in its commitment to a responsible and sustainable lifestyle.
+Savista is an eco-sensitive and socially responsible travel destination, combining elegance and luxury with energy conservation, organic farming and investment in the local community

 If you are concerned about your carbon footprint, be assured that your holiday at Savista will place a minimum strain on the planet’s resources.